justingolden21/elements-style-guide/catalog/typography.md

 ### Overview

 Elements uses two typefaces: Arvo and Open Sans.
 Arvo should be used for headings, and Open Sans for paragraph.
 Both fonts have italic variants as well.
-Icons used are from [FontAwesome](https://fontawesome.com).
-[HeroIcons](https://heroicons.dev/) and [ZestIcons](https://zesticons.com/icons/) are also acceptable alternatives and may be used in the future.
+Icons are from [Zest Icons](https://zesticons.com/).

 ### Elements